wisetime-io/wisetime-sql-connector/README.md

 Because the `DATE_UPDATED` column is a DateTime field, the where clause comparison operator is `>=`.
 The connector will take care of deduplication before upserting tags to WiseTime.
 In any case, upserting a tag is an idempotent operation.
 If the `sync_marker` field is an auto incremented integer field, then we can simply use `>` as the comparison operator.

+The WHERE clause must contain a `:sync_marker` parameter placeholder.
+The connector will inject its current sync marker value at this position in the SQL query.

+### Optional Configuration Parameters

-The following configuration options are optional.
+The following configuration parameters are optional.

 | Environment Variable | Description |
 | ---  | --- |